LKummer/shalom-olam-hugo-theme/README.md

 This project is licensed under the GNU General Public License 3.0.

-It is recommended to use a GPL version of Projucer for resaving the `.jucer` project files in the repository.

 ## Used Dependencies:

 Thanks to the developers of all the dependencies of this project.